 Vancouver’s Coal Harbour

 Coal Harbour is famous for its city, water, Stanley Park and mountain views from along the seawall.
 It’s a beautiful place to go for a walk or leisurely bike ride, and it’s not far from Stanley Park, Canada Place, Gastown and other parts of downtown Vancouver.

-A number of high quality hotels can be found in the Coal Harbour area.
+A number of high-quality hotels can be found in the Coal Harbour area.
 There is the Coast Coal Harbour, Marriott Pinnacle Downtown and Pinnacle Hotel Vancouver Harbourfront at 1180, 1128 and 1133 West Hastings Street respectively.
-There is also the Loden Hotel a couple of blocks away at 1177 Melville Street, and of course the Westin Bayshore at 1601 Bayshore Drive.
+There is also the Loden Hotel a couple of blocks away at 1177 Melville Street, and the Westin Bayshore at 1601 Bayshore Drive.

 To book any of the above hotels be sure to check out stayvancouverhotels.com which is a Vancouver-based website specializing in downtown Vancouver accommodations.
 The site offers bonus gifts for reservations and some of the best rates you can find.

 Canada Place is where you’ll find the Pan Pacific Hotel (at #300-999 Canada Place), and FlyOver Canada, the latter of which is a fabulous multi-dimensional theatre experience where you get to fly over Canada, from coast to coast to coast.